andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 ADF staff and participants in the summer dance intensive who have schedule conflicts fill the Great Hall for our last run-through before the big day.
 Much the same as the venue adds a new layer to the performance, a live audience significantly changes the dynamic.
-I'm grateful that we are able to rehearse in the Nasher with an audience before opening night.
+I'm grateful that we are able to rehearse here *and* with an audience.
 As an engineer I'm always on the lookout to isolate as many variables as possible.

 Then right before the first performance Mark adds another variable.